sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

 kubectl cluster-info --kubeconfig /root/CKA/admin.kubeconfig

-3.
-A new deployment called alpha-mysql has been deployed in the alpha namespace.
+3.A new deployment called alpha-mysql has been deployed in the alpha namespace.
 However, the pods are not running.
 Troubleshoot and fix the issue.
 The deployment should make use of the persistent volume alpha-pv to be mounted at /var/lib/mysql and should use the environment variable MYSQL_ALLOW_EMPTY_PASSWORD=1 to make use of an empty root password.

 Important: Do not alter the persistent volume.